 - Target cost per acquisition (CPA)

-Maximize Clicks is a good idea for businesses that rely on a certain volume of web traffic to generate revenue, like selling ad space on Google AdSense.
+Maximizing clicks is a good idea for businesses that rely on a certain volume of web traffic to generate revenue, such as selling ad space on Google AdSense.

 If you choose to maximize conversions, Google’s AI will place precedence on ad placements that are more likely to get you in front of paying customers.